JuneWayne/ALL-Pipeline-WebApp/README.md

 - Connected the Pinecone Vector Store with the scheduled data pipeline, automated the embedding process to ensure that the chatbot is update-to-date with the newest internship information

 **Future Steps**
-- Create an analytical dashboard of visualizations via D3 or Python
+- Create an analytical dashboard of visualizations via D3 or Python that is connected to the cloud api
-- Have a fully functioning real-time updated dashboard and geo-mapped job visualization website
+- Improve UI for better user experience overall (smoother transitions etc)
+- Fix bugs of locations showing 'zero' jobs
+- Fix Chatbot's connection to Pinecone (JSON format versus Document format retrievals)
+- Fix Conversational AI's 'Permission Denied' issue